Life Insurance, Income Protection & Critical Illness Cover For Security Guards

 Like life insurance, Critical Illness Cover is available through most providers located in the United Kingdom.
 Security guards can often apply for Critical Illness Cover and are approved for a policy featuring standard terms and affordable monthly payments.

-Again, if your occupations cause you to travel to dangerous or hazardous locations, make sure to disclose this information to your policy provider in order to avoid any complications should you need to make a claim later on.
+Again, if your occupations cause you to travel to dangerous or hazardous locations, make sure to disclose this information to your policy provider to avoid any complications should you need to make a claim later on.